-MEASURMENT INDICATORS FOR OUTCOME B. We utilize a data tracking system for all participants.
+MEASUREMENT INDICATORS FOR OUTCOME B:

+We utilize a data tracking system for all participants.
 The Social Services Coordinator accesses this system to document her work with clients, including initial screenings for program eligibility, program applications, follow-up communications, and any benefits applied for and received.
-The system will show that the Social Services Coordinator assisted at least 1000 LMI persons apply for income supports (500 of those for SNAP).
+The system will show that the Social Services Coordinator assisted at least 1,200 LMI household members apply for income supports (500 of those for SNAP).
 The same database system will document that 250 LMI persons received a state ID/driver's license or needed documentation.
-It will also track the number of individuals who were screened and did not qualify and/or those who already receive benefits but need assistance of another sort, including referrals to other agencies (1000 additional individuals).
+It will also track the number of individuals who were screened and did not qualify and/or those who already receive benefits but need assistance of another sort, including referrals to other agencies (1,000 additional individuals).